Akshaykumar05/Cloud-Computing/README.md

 * The upfront investment in a technical team to keep the data centre running is known as OPEX, Operational expense pr variable expense

 #### Trade fixed expense for variable expense
-* It does not matter whether you use the full capacity  of the data centre or not
+* It does not matter whether you use the full capacity  of the data centre or not, youhave already invested the CAPEX amount and will have an ongoing OPEX.
+* With cloud computing, you have only have to **pay monthly** based on the resources you consume.